 Classified Board Structure

 Anthem is an independent licensee of the Blue Cross Blue Shield Association (BCBSA).
 These licensee obligations require Anthem to maintain a classified board structure, whereby directors serve staggered three-year terms (rather than one-year terms).
-Our corporate governance guidelines provide that, if the BCBSA requirement for a classified board structure is eliminated or is no longer applicable to us, the board will submit amendments to our Articles of Incorporation recommending approval by the shareholders to eliminate the classified board structure.
-If the shareholders approve the amendments to our Articles of Incorporation to eliminate the classified board structure, the board will phase in the annual election of directors over a three-year period.
+Our Articles of Incorporation, Bylaws and Corporate Governance Guidelines provide that, if the BCBSA requirement for a classified board structure is eliminated or is no longer applicable to us, the board will phase in the annual election of directors over a three-year period.

 Enterprise Risk Management